Pete Seeger: Early life

-Seeger was born on May 3, 1919, at French Hospital in New York City.
+Seeger was born on May 3, 1919, at French Hospital in Chelsea, Manhattan in New York City.
 His family, which Seeger called "enormously Christian, in the Puritan, Calvinist New England tradition", traced its genealogy back over 200 years.
 A paternal ancestor, Karl Ludwig Seeger, a physician from Württemberg, Germany, had emigrated to America during the American Revolution and married into the old New England family of Parsons in the 1780s.

 Seeger's father, the composer and musicologist Charles Louis Seeger Jr., was born in Mexico City to American parents.
 Charles established the first musicology curriculum in the United States at the University of California, Berkeley in the 1910s.
 He also helped organize the American Musicological Society and was a key founder of the academic discipline of ethnomusicology.
 Pete's mother, Constance de Clyver Seeger (née Edson), raised in Tunisia and trained at the Paris Conservatory of Music, was a concert violinist and later a teacher at the Juilliard School.